Port of Los Angeles: History

+Japanese-Americans began moving to the port around 1906, sought out by the canneries for their expertise in fishing and canning, and were offered subsidized housing to encourage them to move there, with some 3,000 Japanese-Americans living on Terminal Island in 1940.
+Everything changed following the attack on Pearl Harbor as nativist organizations used the attack to pressure the U.S. government to order the forced removal of American citizens of Japanese ancestry from coastal areas, and sent to camps far inland with only what they could carry, often forced to abandon or sell property at pennies on the dollar.
+Terminal Islanders, regardless of origin were especially hit hard as the government seized much of the land through eminent domain in order to ramp up shipbuilding for the war effort.
+Today, only a small memorial is all that is left of the once thriving fishing community that was based there.

 During World War II, the port was primarily used for shipbuilding, employing more than 90,000 people.
 In 1959, Matson Navigation Company's Hawaiian Merchant delivered 20 containers to the port, beginning the port's shift to containerization.
 The opening of the Vincent Thomas Bridge in 1963 greatly improved access to Terminal Island and allowed increased traffic and further expansion of the port.
 In 1985, the port handled one million containers in a year for the first time.
 During the 2002 West Coast port labor lockout, the port had a large backlog of ships waiting to be unloaded at any given time.
 In 2000, the Pier 400 Dredging and Landfill Program, the largest such project in America, was completed.
 By 2013, more than half a million containers were moving through the Port every month.

+Disruptions arising through the COVID-19 pandemic led to 109 container ships blocking the port during 2021-22, leading many shipping operators to look to other ports for docking.